AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one & two without leaving the road
 * Summarize the results with a written report
-* My exploration work includes both Steering and Throttle learning as a racing mode
+* My exploration work includes both Steering and Throttle learning as in a racing mode.
   This is my first prototype to test out the idea.
+I only tried on Track 1.
 The result was not too shabby.
-At least the car
-  stayed on the track1 with the variable speed (30 mph) I trained it to drive!
+  At least the car stayed on the track with the variable speed (upto 30 mph) which I trained it to drive!

 [//]: # (Image References)